newstack-cloud/bluelink-provider-aws/docs/agent-guidance/RESOURCE_IMPLEMENTATION_CHECKLIST.md

 # Resource Implementation Checklist

-This checklist is for use by background agents (or human contributors) to track progress and validate the quality of a new resource implementation.
-Mark each item as complete as you progress.

----

 ## 1. File and Structure Validation
 - [ ] All required files are present:
   - `*_resource.go`